by the following organizations.

 University Governing Bodies

-The university's Board of Trustees is comprised 10 people, eight of whom are appointed by the governor with the consent of the Utah State Senate.
+The university's Board of Trustees is comprised of 10 people, eight of whom are appointed by the governor with the consent of the Utah State Senate.
 The president of the University of Utah Alumni Association serves as a member, as does the president of the Associated Students of the University of Utah (ASUU).
 Appointed members to the board serve four-year terms.
 The board is responsible for overseeing the effective and efficient administration and operation of the university.
 The board is responsible for approving all university policies and the university's annual budget.

 The Board of Regents is the governing body for the Utah System of Higher Education.
 The board's major responsibilities include selecting and evaluating institutional presidents, setting policy, reviewing programs and degrees, approving institutional missions, and submitting a unified higher education budget request to the governor and state legislature.
 The board is comprised of 17 Utah citizens, all appointed by the governor.